Administrative Policies and Procedures Manual - Policy 2140: Use and Possession of Alcohol on University Property

 Date Originally Issued: 03-21-1997

-The use and possession of alcohol is prohibited on University property, except as authorized herein.
-For the purposes of this policy, the use of alcohol refers to the possession, service, or consumption of alcoholic beverages.
-This policy governs the use of alcohol on University property.
-It applies to students, student organizations, faculty, staff, University departments and other entities, and visitors.
-This policy applies to property owned, leased by, or operated by the University and to all events sponsored by the University or its subunits.
+The use and possession of alcohol is prohibited on University property, except as authorized in this policy.
+For the purposes of this policy, the "use" of alcohol refers to the possession, service, sale, or consumption of alcoholic beverages.
+This policy applies to students, student organizations, faculty, staff, University departments and other units, and visitors.
+It applies to property owned, leased by, or operated by the University and to all events sponsored by the University or its units.
 It does not apply to property owned by the University and leased to others, unless it would otherwise apply.

 2. Use of Alcoholic Beverages

-University employees are prohibited from drinking alcoholic beverages or being under the influence of alcoholic beverages during working hours, or while operating or riding in a University vehicle.
-For more information refer to “Suspected Employee Impairment at Work” Policy 3270, UBP.
+University employees are prohibited from drinking alcoholic beverages or being under the influence of alcoholic beverages during their working hours, or while operating or riding in a University vehicle.
+For more information refer to UAP 3270 ("Suspected Employee Impairment at Work”).

 The use of alcohol on University property is prohibited except as follows or where licensed.